 Most malpractice insurance carriers provide insurance coverage with a deductible clause that can range between $0 -$100k per incident, with most doctors opting for higher deductibles due to lower premiums.
 A deductible clause in a malpractice policy stipulates that the insurance company will not cover any expenses incurred by the insured for injuries or damages up to an agreed-upon amount.
 A deductible clause in a malpractice policy stipulates that the insurance company will not cover any expenses incurred by the insured for injuries or damages up to an agreed-upon amount per incident.
 The typical company\’s deductible is usually $5000, but it can be higher, sometimes as high as $50,000, depending on individual state requirements and insurance claims history.

 A good rule of thumb is tail insurance costs around two times your annual medical malpractice insurance premium.
 Thus, if your annual premium costs $6000, your tail cost would be around $12,000.
 Your tail insurance cost is a one-time payment, not an annual cost.

-The cost of insurance coverage is based upon the claims history of the provider and the number of individual and group patients seen per year.
-Providers with high annual visit counts will have a lower insurance premium, since their claims are spread out over more people.
-Thus, the choice of claims-made or occurrence is essential.
+The cost of insurance coverage is based on the claims history of the provider and the number of individual and group patients seen per year.
+Providers with high annual visit counts will have a lower insurance premium since their claims are spread out over more people.
+Thus, the choice of claims made or occurrence is essential.